rontarrant/gtkDcoding/docs/_posts/2019-05-28-0039-file-save-as-dialog.md

 	</div>
 </div>

-Of course, when you compare the `FileSaveItem` to the `FileSaveAsItem`, most of the differences consist of adding “as…” or “As” to function names, the class name, and the string used to name the `MenuItem`.
+Of course, when you compare the `FileSaveItem` to the `FileSaveAsItem`, most of the differences consist of adding “as...” or “As” to function names, the class name, and the string used to name the `MenuItem`.

 But there is one bigger change in the callback: